Stability, corners, and other 2-dimensional shapes: Corners and squares

+In particular, $S$ contains a dense collection of both BMZ and naive corners, as remarked in the introduction.
+Moreover, if $G$ is abelian, then there is a dense collection of triples $(x, y, d)$ in $G^3$ such that $(x, y)$, $(x+d, y)$, $(x, y+d)$, $(x+d, y+d)$ form a square in $S$.

-In the particular case of a binary relation given by the Cayley graph of a subset $A$ of $G$, the proof of Theorem \ref{T:main_corners} yields a stronger result, since every dense element $g$ in $\GO M$ is a popular difference for many corners. \begin{prop} Consider a non-standard finite group $G$ and an internal robustly $k$-stable dense subset $A$ of $G$ defined over a countable rich subset $M$.
+In the special case of a binary relation given by the Cayley graph of a subset $A$ of $G$, the proof of Theorem \ref{T:main_corners} yields a stronger result, since every dense element $g$ in $\GO M$ is a popular side length for many corners. \begin{prop} Consider a non-standard finite group $G$ and an internal almost surely $k$-stable dense subset $A$ of $G$ defined over a countable rich subset $M$.
 For every $g$ in $\GO M$ which is dense over $M$, the sets $A$ and $g\cdot A$ are comparable, that is,

 In particular, whenever the element $a$ in $A$ is dense over $M\cup\{g\}$, $g^m\cdot a$ belongs to $A$ for all $m$ in $\Z$.
 Hence, the $\omega$-internal set $\bigcap_{m\in \Z} g^m\cdot A$ is dense with measure $\mu_G(A)>0$. \end{prop} \begin{proof} As in Claim \ref{Claim:prod_inv} of Theorem \ref{T:main_corners}, write $g=c\inv \cdot d$, where $(c, d)$ are in good position over $M$ and both lie in the same type $\tp(g/M)$.
 Suppose towards a contradiction that $\mu_G(A\triangle (g\cdot A))>0$, or equivalently, that